-The right of access to information is an important human right, and one that is entrenched in legislation in many countries including Canada.
-Access to Information is a fundamental component that is necessary for the enjoyment of other human rights and democratic freedoms.
+The right of access to information is an important human right, and one that is entrenched in legislation in Canada and other nations.
+Access to Information is a fundamental component that is necessary for the enjoyment of human rights and democratic freedoms.

 The right to information is essential for transparent and accountable government.
 The right of access to information makes possible the public involvement in formulating social policies and in the decision-making processes of governance.